-Naming: While naming conventions vary (see Language and Communication), Argentine Catholics (see Religion and Spirituality) historically named their children after Catholic saints, and some still do.
+Naming: While naming conventions vary (see p.
+4 of Language and Communication), Argentine Catholics (see p.
+5-6 of Religion and Spirituality) historically named their children after Catholic saints, and some still do.
 In the Catholic tradition, each saint is associated with one day of the year, so many Argentines celebrate their birthday and their saint's day.